Sam-Eshun/Argon2/README.md

 $ make

-The make create executble files that makes it possible to compare the hashes with original implementation The 'Argonmain' is the executable file that print out the hashes of Argon2
+The make create executble files that makes it possible to compare the hashes with original implementation.
+The 'Argonmain' is the executable file that print out the hashes of Argon2

 Command line